 Both of these models regularly appear on eBay and on brass dealer sites.

 I have decals available in the Store to letter all of these cabooses.

-In O scale, Mullet River Model Works has a 1/4" scale wood laser-cut kit for caboose No. 15.
+In O scale, Mullet River Model Works had a 1/4" scale wood laser-cut kit for caboose No. 15.
 Neither trucks nor ladders are included with the kit.
 This is very nicely done kit using laser-cut wood.
-I added trucks and markers from The Back Shop and ladders from Trout Creek Engineering (not completely accurate.
+I added trucks and markers from The Back Shop and ladders from Trout Creek Engineering although they are not completely accurate.
 This kit might be found in the online auction sites.

 Note that, although Caboose No. 16 appears similar to the No. 15, it was actually a slightly different design and shorter.
 However, one could use a No. 15 as a stand-in for the No. 16 if desired.
 Here is my scratchbuilt versions of YV caboose 16:

 Caboose 17 measured 42-foot over the couplers and originally had side doors which were removed and closed over in 1941.

 Since I model 1939, I included these side doors in my scratchbuilt model of caboose 17.The unusual trucks on Caboose 17 were typical of those used on the New York Central and Hudson River Railroad, Wabash Railroad, Grand Truck Railroad, and Canadian Pacific Railroad.
 BC Models (no longer in business) once sold these trucks under the old Red Ball line as part number T-13.
 Similar trucks for both HO and Proto87 are now available from Shapeways.

 YV caboose No. 18, which only operated between 1920 and 1938, was an ex-Southern Pacific RR caboose rebuilt by the SP from a 28-foot box car.